 Field Studies for Sustainable Futures is a program for the environmentally conscious woman.
 Participants in this program are given the opportunity to learn about sustainable living, environmental science and environmental policy in a hands-on, interactive, project-based manner.

 Hidden Lives: Discovering Women's History is a training ground for future women's history buffs.
-This program allows high-school-aged girls to explore 19th- and 20th-century women's history topics such as the adversities faced by female factory and mill workers in 20th century Lowell, Mass during the early years of the industrial revolution and the life and times of renowned poet, Emily Dickinson, in historic Amherst, Mass.
-Participants will gain archival research skills, while learning about undiscovered sheroes in New England History.
+This program allows high-school-aged girls to explore 19th- and 20th-century women's history topics such as how students in the late Victorian era constructed themselves as "college women," a new social category that challenged conventional expectations regarding femininity, and the life and times of renowned poet (and Smith student), Sylvia Plath.
+Participants will gain archival research skills, while learning about both familiar and undiscovered heroes in women's history.
 Come discover the history lover in you!

 Young Women's Writing Workshop is a varied writing workshop for high school girls that focuses on the following topic areas: food writing, poetry, creative writing, creative fiction, and reporting and writing for the radio, just to name a few.
 Participants are given the chance to work with published authors, lay the groundwork for a strong writing portfolio, and learn the steps involved in becoming a published writer.
 Smith produces great writers!
 Check out the student testimonials to learn how this past summer's students improved their craft at Smith!